signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="CommandLineJitterBufferDepth"></a>
 #### Jitter Buffer Depth

-The -jN command line argument controls jitter buffer target and maximum depth.
+The -jN command line option controls jitter buffer target and maximum depth.
 Several command line examples are given in [Jitter Buffer Depth Control](#user-content-jitterbufferdepthcontrol) above. *Note that N must be given as a hex value, as it contains multiple fields.*

 <a name="CommandLinePortAllowList"></a>
 #### Port Allow List

-The -pN command line argument specifies a UDP port to add to the "port allow list", a list of non-dynamic UDP ports (from 1 to 4095; see NON_DYNAMIC_UDP_PORT_RANGE definition in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/includes/pktlib.h">pktlib.h</a>) that are normally treated as non-RTP ports by mediaMin when processing media streams.
+The -pN command line option specifies a UDP port to add to the "port allow list", a list of non-dynamic UDP ports (from 1 to 4095; see NON_DYNAMIC_UDP_PORT_RANGE definition in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/includes/pktlib.h">pktlib.h</a>) that are normally treated as non-RTP ports by mediaMin when processing media streams.
 You can enter one or more ports to allow, for example:

 > -p 1234<br/>
 >  <br/>